The 5G Security Test Bed conducts testing on non-standalone and standalone network architecture, including a dual-mode 5G core and an LTE RAN.

 The 5G Security Test Bed is built on both standalone and non-standalone 5G network architecture using state-of-the-art equipment and facilities.
 In non-standalone architecture, the 5G network is built over an existing 4G network, while in standalone architecture, the network operates over its own 5G Core, which can handle both 4G and 5G traffic.

 In the standalone 5G architecture, UE connects through the Ericsson 4G and 5G New Radios at the University of Maryland to the Ericsson Dual Mode 5G core at MITRE.
-The standalone architecture will be available later in 2022, enabling a hybrid mode that simultaneously supports VoLTE (4G) voice calls and pure 5G data, as well as an evolving suite of 5G security functions.
+The standalone architecture became available in the secnd half of 2022, enabling a hybrid mode that simultaneously supports VoLTE (4G) voice calls and pure 5G data, as well as an evolving suite of 5G security functions.
 This architecture will further evolve to support VoNR (5G) voice calls in future.